Vidar: Embodied Video Diffusion Model for Generalist Manipulation: Method

 \subsection{Masked Inverse Dynamics Model}

-Inverse dynamics models often suffer from poor generalization due to the presence of background noise, texture biases, and visual distractions in high-dimensional observations.
-Explicitly localizing action-relevant regions is difficult without dense annotations.
-We introduce a masked inverse dynamics model (MIDM) that learns to focus on task-relevant regions via implicit mask prediction.
+Inverse dynamics models often suffer from poor generalization due to the presence of background noise, texture biases, and visual distractions in high-dimensional observations~\cite{anypos}.
+Explicitly localizing action-relevant regions is challenging without dense annotations, and existing segmentation methods~\cite{roboengine} often fail to capture both arms in the bimanual settings, let alone produce temporally consistent segmentations (see Figure~\ref{fig:app-segmentation} in Appendix~\ref{app:experimental-results}). \pdfdiff{While prior work has explored information-theoretic formulations of state-space models~\cite{tpc}, scaling to high dimensions remains challenging.}

+To solve the problem, we introduce a masked inverse dynamics model (MIDM) that learns to focus on task-relevant regions via implicit mask prediction.
 The model consists of two components: (1) a mask prediction network $U$ that outputs a spatial mask $m \in [0,1]^{H \times W}$ from an input frame $x$, and (2) an action regression network $R$ that predicts the action from the masked frame.
 Formally:

-where $\odot$ denotes element-wise multiplication.
-The model is trained with the following loss:
+where $\odot$ denotes element-wise multiplication, and Round(.) means rounding to the nearest integer.
+The model is trained by minimizing the following loss:

-where $l(\cdot)$ may be any suitable loss (e.g., MSE), and we train it using straight-through estimators.
-Here, the second term promotes spatial sparsity, encouraging the model to focus on minimal, task-critical regions without any segmentation supervision.
-This enables robust generalization to unseen environments and backgrounds, as shown in our experiments (Section~\ref{sec:experiments}).
+where $l(\cdot)$ is the Huber loss.
+The second $\ell_1$-norm regularization term promotes spatial sparsity, encouraging the model to focus on minimal, task-critical regions without any segmentation supervision.
+We train it using straight-through estimators. \pdfdiff{Notably, this framework is not restricted to predicting embodiment-specific actions; embodiment-agnostic actions can also be predicted.}

+By utilizing reliable action signals as supervision, rather than noisy annotations, this lightweight module demonstrates robust generalization to unseen environments and backgrounds \pdfdiff{with limited demonstrations}, as evidenced by our experimental results (Section~\ref{sec:experiments}).